radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 Schemas are managed from Control Panel > SETUP > Data Catalog > Data Sources > Selected data source > SCHEMA tab.

 It is important to understand that RadiantOne publishes an LDAP schema for client's to query using a base DN of cn=schema.
 Some clients leverage this information to integrate with the service, while others do not.
 This schema likely differs from the schemas of the identity data sources (backends).
-Therefore, if you have client applications that rely on metadata published in the RadiantOne LDAP schema, ensure that you either [Map the Backend Metadata](#mapping-metadata) to LDAP objects and attributes in the RadiantOne LDAP schema, or [Extend the RadiantOne LDAP Schema](#Include-in-RadiantOne-LDAP-Schema) with the metadata from the schema files associated with the backends.
+Therefore, if you have client applications that rely on metadata published in the RadiantOne LDAP schema, ensure that you either [Map the Backend Metadata](#mapping-metadata) to objects and attributes in the RadiantOne LDAP schema, or [Extend the RadiantOne LDAP Schema](#Include-in-RadiantOne-LDAP-Schema) with the metadata from the schema files associated with the backends.

 ## Concepts
 The following concepts are important to understand for managing schemas in RadiantOne Identity Data Management.